-How to Succeed in Chem 112:
+How to Succeed in Chem 111:

-- DO PROBLEMS EVERY DAY!!! - No, seriously, do problems every day! - Spend at least one hour per day on chemistry (reading, reviewing notes, doing problems) - Actively view all lectures videos, take careful notes, work through the example problems on your own - Attend all labs and complete the required lab assignments - Get help from me! (office hours, before/after class, email) - Attend PASS sessions regularly or seek tutoring through Academic Services or the American Chemical Society tutors - Review the appropriate sections of the text before class - Review the appropriate sections of the text after class and organize your notes - Do the Aktiv problem sets and additional practice problems alone and in groups
+- DO PROBLEMS EVERY DAY!!! - No, seriously, do problems every day! - Spend at least one hour per day on chemistry (reading, viewing videos, reviewing notes, doing problems) - Actively view all lectures videos, take careful notes, work through the example problems on vour own - Attend all labs and complete the required lab assignments - Get help from me! (office hours, before/after class, email) - Seek tutoring through Academic Services or the American Chemical Society tutors - Review the appropriate sections of the text before class - Review the appropriate sections of the text after class and organize your notes - Do the practice problems alone and in groups